Art

 All children are given opportunity to participate in creative activity where they can experiment artistically in a ‘safe’ environment, where there is no ‘right way’ of achieving, enabling them to ‘build their learning powers’, enhance self-esteem and develop a ‘can do’ attitude toward making Art.

 Our Art curriculum for Key stage 1 and 2, guided by the Kapow scheme, covers the skills & knowledge set out in the National Curriculum.
 Our lessons offer the chance for children to develop their emotional expression through art to further enhance their personal, social and emotional development.
 Opportunities to explore excellence and celebrate success are built into the curriculum provision.
-For example, creating a ‘Classroom Art Gallery’ which parents are invited to visit.
+For example, working toward a ‘Classroom Art Gallery’ which parents are invited to visit.
 Educational visits to museums, galleries and other places where art is on display, such as parks or shops, gives our pupils insight into how the skills learnt in art can be implemented in real life.

-Art projects aim to work cohesively with individual year group’s half termly themes, so that learning in art compliments learning in history, geography, science and literacy.
-This ensures projects feel meaningful and have context within the wider curriculum.
-Art is taught for three half terms each year, alternating with D&T. Over a half-term, a sequence of lessons builds on pupils existing artistic skills and knowledge, introduces them to new ideas and techniques, and allows time for them to explore, experiment, and practise in their sketchbooks.
-As they practice, refine and master skills, pupils are encouraged to take inspiration from artists and craft-makers and to combine their own ideas to develop a personal style.
-As they work toward creating a final piece of artwork pupils develop confidence and a feeling of achievement in their artistic abilities.
+Art is taught for three half terms each year, alternating with D&T. Over a half-term, a sequence of lessons builds on pupils existing skills and knowledge, introduces them to new ideas and techniques, and allows time for them to explore, experiment, and practise in their sketchbooks.
+As they refine and master skills, pupils are encouraged to take inspiration from artists and craft-makers and to combine their own ideas to develop a personal style.
+As they work toward creating a final piece, pupils develop confidence and a feeling of achievement in their artistic abilities.
 Evaluating and reflecting on artwork at the end of a project develops a sense of appreciation for their own work and that of their peers and other artists.

 Regular whole school art projects, which are displayed in the school hall, are planned by the Art Lead to help pupils apply skills learnt in their lessons and to create a sense of community through art, as pupils across the school contribute to a piece of artwork for a communal large-scale display.